 Preventing financial losses

-Preventing financial losses can help avoid financial losses associated with data breaches or other security incidents.
+Prevent financial loss associated with data breaches or other security incidents.
 These losses can include direct costs, such as legal fees and notification costs, and indirect costs, such as lost contracts and remediation costs.

 Improving overall cybersecurity posture

 Implementing access controls, encryption, data backups, incident response plans, and other privacy controls can help protect against a wide range of cybersecurity threats beyond PII-related risks.

 PII protection is essential for protecting individuals, maintaining regulatory compliance, maintaining trust and reputation, preventing financial losses, and improving overall cybersecurity posture.
 Organisations implementing appropriate PII protection measures can benefit in many ways, directly and indirectly.